-A Common question we get asked is “what is the difference between physiotherapy and myotherapy?
-If you google this you will find many different answers, trust me I’ve tried.
+A common question we get asked is “what is the difference between physiotherapy and myotherapy?
+If you Google this you will find many different answers, trust me I’ve tried.

-A friendly warning before I go on, I am going to use many generalisations about these modalities and am talking specifically about them in Melbourne, Australia.
+A friendly warning before I go on, I am going to use many generalisations about these modalities and I am talking specifically about them in Melbourne, Australia.
 Titles can vary a lot in different locations.

 Having worked in the physical health industry for over 20 years I have personally received treatment from countless myotherapists and physiotherapists.
 Some of them work almost exactly the same, however there are some overall differences you may experience.